 15.1.13 Formal requests for review of course grades should normally be resolved at the college/school level.
 A student may only appeal against the decision of the College/School Grade Review Committee on the basis of procedural irregularity in the review process within 10 working days following receipt of the decision on the formal review.
-Students may submit an appeal in writing to the Associate Provost (Academic Planning and Undergraduate Education).
+Students may submit an appeal in writing to the Associate Provost (Academic Affairs).
 Appellants should clearly indicate the grounds for appeal, and provide evidence in support of the appeal.
-The Associate Provost (Academic Planning and Undergraduate Education) will determine whether or not a prima facie case for appeal has been established.
-If, in the view of the Associate Provost (Academic Planning and Undergraduate Education), there is no prima facie case, then the appeal will be dismissed and the decision conveyed to the student normally no later than 10 working days following receipt of the appeal.
-The decision of the Associate Provost (Academic Planning and Undergraduate Education) to dismiss an appeal is final.
+The Associate Provost (Academic Affairs) will determine whether or not a prima facie case for appeal has been established.
+If, in the view of the Associate Provost (Academic Affairs), there is no prima facie case, then the appeal will be dismissed and the decision conveyed to the student normally no later than 10 working days following receipt of the appeal.
+The decision of the Associate Provost (Academic Affairs) to dismiss an appeal is final.

-- 15.1.14 If, in the view of the Associate Provost (Academic Planning and Undergraduate Education), there is a prima facie case, he/she will refer the matter to the Academic Review Committee for consideration. - 15.1.15 If the Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide the actions to be taken.
+- 15.1.14 If, in the view of the Associate Provost (Academic Affairs), there is a prima facie case, he/she will refer the matter to the Academic Review Committee for consideration. - 15.1.15 If the Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide the actions to be taken.
 The Assessment Panel will report back to the Academic Review Committee any decisions taken on cases referred via this procedure. - 15.1.16 The Academic Review Committee should record its proceedings and resolutions.
-The decision on the appeal will be conveyed to the student in writing normally no later than 27 working days following receipt of the appeal case by the Associate Provost (Academic Planning and Undergraduate Education) and is final. - 15.1.17 The College/School Grade Review Committees will submit a report of formal requests for review of course grades considered to Senate via the Quality Assurance Committee annually.
-The Academic Review Committee will submit an annual report to Senate via the Quality Assurance Committee on all appeal cases received by the Academic Review Committee.

-15.2 Review of Examination Board Decisions

-15.2.1 Requests for review of an Examination Board's decision on academic standing or final award are governed by AR15.2.
-The academic judgement of the Board shall not be subject to review.
+The decision on the appeal will be conveyed to the student in writing normally no later than 27 working days following receipt of the appeal case by the Associate Provost (Academic Affairs) and is final. - 15.1.17 The College/School Grade Review Committees will submit a report of formal requests for review of course grades considered to Senate via the Quality Assurance Committee annually.
+The Academic Review Committee will submit an annual report to Senate via the Quality Assurance Committee on all appeal cases received by the Academic Review Committee. - 15.2 Review of Dean's Decisions on Academic Standing or Awards - 15.2.1 Requests for review of a Dean's decision on academic standing or final award are governed by AR15.2.
+The academic judgement of the Dean shall not be subject to review.